wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 ## Belive in terms

 It’s time for precision: exactly what are facts, rules, and queries built out of?
-In Prolog, the answer is terms, and there are four kinds of term in Prolog: atoms, numbers, variables, and complex terms (or structures)
+In Prolog, the answer is terms, and there are four kinds of term in Prolog: term atoms, numbers, variables, and complex terms (or structures)

 - *Constants*

-  - *Atoms* are the basic building blocks of Prolog, and they represent a unique identifier, such as a constant or a string.
-Atoms can be either an atom name, like "dog" or "cat", or a string enclosed in single quotes, like 'dog' or 'cat'.
+  - *Term atoms* are the basic building blocks of Prolog, and they represent a unique identifier, such as a constant or a string.
+Term atoms can be either a name, like "dog" or "cat", or a string enclosed in single quotes, like 'dog' or 'cat'.

   - *Numbers* In Prolog, numbers are used to represent integers, floating-point numbers, or rational numbers.